Badjelly the Witch

 Badjelly the Witch is a brief handwritten, illustrated story by Spike Milligan, created for his children, then printed in 1973.
 It was made into an audio and a video version.

 In 1975, in the planning for an audio version for the BBC "infant's programme" Let's Join In, Milligan objected to the planned removal of God from the story.
 The BBC wrote in a letter that the object was not to put God on the same level as goblins, to which Milligan replied that goblins, fairies and God all exist.
 However, he allowed God to be removed.

-In 1974 Ed Welch set Badjelly the Witch to music and the LP was released on Polydor Records.
+In 1974, Ed Welch set Badjelly the Witch to music and the LP was released on Polydor Records.
 Milligan narrated it with a large orchestra, and the LP was a reasonable success.
-In New Zealand, where it was regularly played on morning radio, it was a huge success and has sold over 40000 recordings up to 2012.
+In New Zealand, where it was regularly played on morning radio, it was a huge success and has sold over 40,000 recordings up to 2012.

 Synopsis

-In the story, two children Tim and Rose, looking for their lost cow Lucy, meet magical enchanted forest characters.
-They are captured by Badjelly the witch, then rescued by an eagle.
-God intervenes as they escape, and the witch is destroyed when she attempts to "scratch God's eye out".
+In the story, two children named Tim and Rose are looking for their lost cow Lucy. meet a slew of characters in an enchanted forest, including one named Dingle Mouse.
+They are captured by Badjelly the witch, then rescued by an eagle named Jim.
+God intervenes as they escape, and the witch is destroyed when she attempts to "scratch God's eyes out".
 The characters enchanted by Badjelly are rescued.

 Film

-In 2000, CBBC and Ragdoll Productions had collaborated on a film based on the book and aired on Christmas Day.
+In 2000, Ragdoll Productions and Norma Farnes Management had collaborated on a film based on the book for CBBC and it aired on Christmas Day.
 Spike Milligan, the book's writer, narrated the movie.
 Milligan also wrote and starred as himself.
 The characters in the film were all voiced by Spike, while Tim & Rose were voiced by child actors Sarah Wichall and Jake Dudley.

+Animated series

+In 2023, it was announced an animated series based on the book was in production.
+The series was released on January 1, 2025 in New Zealand.
+It features the voices of Miriam Margolyes and Rhys Darby.